kanisterio/kanister/examples/time-log-kopia-repository-server/README.md

 # Protecting TimeLog application

-This is an example of using Kanister to protect a simple application called Time Log.
+This is an example of using Kanister to protect a simple TimeLog application.
 This application is contrived but useful for demonstrating Kanister's features.
 Every second it appends the current time to a log file.

 Note: This application is used in the Kanister tutorial, for a detailed walkthrough click [here](https://docs.kanister.io/tutorial.html#tutorial).